TurtleEngr/gitproj/doc/user-doc/git-proj-remote.md

 - **-d pMountDir**

+    This command is run after "git proj init" to setup a remote location.
+    After this is setup, "git proj push" and "git proj pull" can be used to push/pull git and raw file changes.

     Export the git repo to an external drive (or another local dir) This is usually the removable drive's "top" directory.
-Ideally the top directory should be different across a set of external drives, so that the local "origin" can be used to make sure the proper git repo is found on the drive. "origin" will be set to $pMountDir/ProjName.git
+Ideally the top directory should be different across a set of external drives, so that the local "origin" can be used to make sure the proper git repo is found on the drive.
+The git "origin" will be set to pMountDir/ProjName.git And "remote-raw-origin" will be set to pMountDir/ProjName.raw

-    After adding and committing files, run this script to copy this git repo to a mounted drive (or to another local directory).

-    A mounted drive should have top directory that is different from other drives so that the repo can be found with it's "origin" name.

-    For example, with a mount point: /mnt/usb-video create the remote git at the top directory video-2019-04-01, with:

-        git proj init -e /mnt/usb-video/video-2019-04-01

 - **\[common-options\]**

-        -h
+        -h                     (-H text)
         -H pStyle
-        -v, -vv
-        -x, -xx
+        -q | -v | -V N         (gpVerbose level)
+        -x | -xx... | -X N     (gpDebug level)
+        -y | -n                (only used with -a option)

     Run "git proj -h" for details.

 # RETURN VALUE